Mars (band): Post-breakup

 In 1985, China Burg collaborated with Lunch on the album The Drowning of Lucy Hamilton.

 Due to complaints about Thirlwell's modifications on 78/78+, the full studio recordings of Mars (totaling about 30 minutes) surfaced in 2003 on the Spanish labels G3G and Spookysound.
 Cunningham ran both Hyrax Records and Spookysound Records.
 (To clarify: 78, 78+, and Mars LP: The Complete Studio Recordings, NYC 1977–1978 all feature essentially the same half-hour batch of music, but with very slight auditory differences.)
 After the breakup of Mars, Cunningham was part of the bizarre John Gavanti "no wave opera" project with Crane, Arto Lindsay, and others.
 He has also worked with the band Don King, and with his current outfit, Convolution.
 The MARS EP, on Charles Ball’s Lust/Unlust label, was recorded in December 1978 in one live session and was the last time the band played together.
 The songs included on the EP were: N.N.
 End, Scorn, Outside Africa, Monopoly and Immediate Stages of the Erotic.

 Crane died of lymphoma on April 15, 2003.
 Arlen died on September 17, 2006, following heart surgery.

+Legacy

+Mars was featured in 2023 at the Centre Pompidou in a Nicolas Ballet curated no wave exhibition entitled Who You Staring At: Culture visuelle de la scène no wave des années 1970 et 1980 (Visual culture of the no wave scene in the 1970s and 1980s).